 Set back from Eastbourne’s seafront at the foot of the South Downs, Towner Art Gallery presents exhibitions of modern and contemporary art, and houses an acclaimed collection of nearly 5,000 artworks.
 Founded in 1923 with a bequest of 22 paintings, the Towner Collection now features a cross section of important twentieth century British artists, including the broadest and most significant body of work by Eric Ravilious (1903-1942).
 It also boasts a growing collection of international contemporary art and moving image artworks.
 The collection includes artworks by Christopher Wood, Edward Bawden, Henry Moore, Enid Marx, Elizabeth Frink, Paul Nash, Victor Pasmore, Alfred Wallis and Duncan Grant, and by contemporary artists including Olafur Eliasson, Wolfgang Tillmans, Isaac Julien, Anya Gallaccio, Julian Opie, Tacita Dean, Omer Fast and Grayson Perry.
 Towner has an award-winning learning programme for all ages, as well as a recently opened cinema auditorium.
 Exhibitions planned for 2019 include David Nash and Dineo Seshee Bopape.

-The London Art Fair museum partnership, first introduced in 2014, offers a London platform for significant regional collections of Modern British art.
+For every edition, London Art Fair collaborates with a different organisation to provide space in the Capital to showcase a significant regional collection.
+The London Art Fair museum partnership, first introduced in 2014, offers a London platform for significant regional collections of modern British and contemporary art.
 Positioned alongside established commercial galleries at the Fair, the Museum Partner’s uniquely curated exhibition offers an opportunity to experience the heritage, quality and significance of regional collections and works.
 It provides collectors gathered in the capital every January with a point of comparison between museum collections and commercial galleries and provides visitors with the opportunity to see regional museum works brought to London.
 The Hepworth Wakefield, Wakefield (2014), Pallant House Gallery, Chichester (2015), Jerwood Gallery, Hastings (2016) and The Lightbox, Woking (2017) have so far shown.